Don your best carnival attire — along with the ubiquitous colorful beads — and get ready for this year’s Mardi Gras festivities in New Orleans.

 Flight deals to New Orleans

-The cheapest flights between Charlotte and New Orleans are if you leave on March 2 and return from Louisiana on March 9.
-Frontier Airlines currently has roundtrip, nonstop tickets for $389.
+The cheapest flights between Pittsburgh and New Orleans are if you leave on March 2 and return from Louisiana on March 9.
+United currently has tickets for $313, roundtrip.

-If you fly out of Charlotte on March 2 and return from New Orleans on March 8, Frontier Airlines can get you there and back for $394 roundtrip.
+There are also deals to be had earlier in March.
+If you fly out of Pittsburgh on March 1 and return from New Orleans on March 8, Allegiant Air can get you there and back for $318 roundtrip.

 To plan your accommodations, here are some of the city's top-rated hotels, that we selected from Skyscanner's listings based on price and customer satisfaction.